Rednewspaper/The-Incredible-Machine/README.md

 $ python3 dispynode.py -i [IP ADDRESS]
 ```

 This ip address is the address you want the program to use, default(without -i) is localhost.
 It needs to be specified and match that of the interface you want to use(example eth0 or wlan0).
-A guide on how to setup the Raspberry Pi’s nodes within the 10.0.0.0/24 subnet on eth0 is provided here(link to guide).
+A guide on how to setup the Raspberry Pi’s nodes within the 10.0.0.0/24 subnet on eth0 is provided [here](https://github.com/Rednewspaper/The-Incredible-Machine/blob/master/IP-guide.md#step-3).
 If this guide is used the Pi’s will use the addresses 10.0.0.2-[amount of nodes].

 ### Main Node: